mparno/fenics-web/source/styleguides.rst

 closest_cell function
 """""""""""""""""""""

-The documentation for the ``closest_cell`` function is added like documentation for the constructors with additional information about the return value and an example.
+The documentation for the ``closest_cell`` function is added in the same manner as the documentation for the constructors, but with additional information about the return value and an example.

 .. code-block:: rest